Ahmad Brooks: 2006 season

 Brooks entered the NFL supplemental draft following his junior season at Virginia and was selected by the Bengals in the third round on July 13, 2006.

-Brooks made his NFL debut during a Week 3 28–20 road victory over the Pittsburgh Steelers, but recorded no statistics.
+Brooks made his NFL debut in Week 3 against the Pittsburgh Steelers, but recorded no statistics in the 28–20 road victory.
 In the next game against the New England Patriots, Brooks recorded his first NFL tackle during the 38–13 loss.
 Following a Week 5 bye, the Bengals went on the road to face the Tampa Bay Buccaneers.
-In that game, Brooks made his first NFL start and had 11 tackles and a pass deflection during the narrow 14–13 loss.
-In the next game against the Carolina Panthers, Brooks recorded five tackles, a pass deflection, and his first NFL sack as the Bengals won by a score of 17–14.
-The following week against the Atlanta Falcons, he had six tackles in the narrow 29–27 loss.
+Brooks made his first NFL start and finished the narrow 14–13 loss with a team-high 11 tackles (tied with Madieu Williams) and a pass deflection.
+In the next game against the Carolina Panthers, Brooks recorded five tackles, a pass deflection, and his first NFL sack during the 17–14 victory.

-Brooks finished his rookie season with 31 tackles, two passes defended, and a sack in 11 games and five starts.
+Brooks finished his rookie year with 31 tackles, a sack, and two pass deflections in 11 games and five starts.

 2007 season

-During the season opening 27–20 victory over the Baltimore Ravens on Monday Night Football, Brooks was the starting middle linebacker and recorded six tackles and a strip-sack.
+During the season-opening 27–20 victory over the Baltimore Ravens on Monday Night Football, Brooks was the starting middle linebacker and recorded six tackles and a strip-sack.
 However, in the first series of the next game against the Cleveland Browns, Brooks tore his groin muscle, prematurely ending his season.
 Brooks was placed on injured reserve on November 7, 2007.

 On August 30, 2008, Brooks was waived by the Bengals during final roster cuts.